suhail8452/Projects/University projects/Fourth year project - Detecting the first stars/README.md

 I used different techniques to analyse data, power spectrum, wavelet transform, correlation and cylindrical power spectrum.
 I didn't have enough time to use 3D k-space spectrums.

+I worked with a partner on this project but focused on diiferent aspects of the project.

 Fast21cm: https://github.com/21cmfast/21cmFAST.git